Making sense of Zettelkasten

 This idea can become a building block that can fit into a number of different ideas from across disciplines.

-I could use it to discuss Leonardo Da Vinci’s advice to artists[^1] to study stains on a wall, and see in them landscapes and faces and animals.
-Or in a note about Pareidolia as an evolutionary mechanism for survival, or in information theory: patterns as a way to compress information.
+I could use it to discuss Leonardo Da Vinci’s advice to artists to on studying stains on a wall, to see in them landscapes and faces and animals.
+Or in a note about Pareidolia as an evolutionary mechanism that uses low-cost pattern recognition for survival, or patterns in information theory, as a way for our brains to compress information.

-The brevity of such notes requires them to hang on a scaffold or a mesh (but not a tree), alongside other notes because they become more meaningful when seen alongside a similar or contrasting note.
+The brevity of such notes requires them to hang on a scaffold or a mesh (but not a tree), alongside other notes because they become more meaningful when seen alongside similar or contrasting notes.

 Links between notes is what creates this scaffolding.
 A note can have as many links as it needs.
-So you start with a note and then follow the link through a series of notes, and depending on the number of links, the pathway can be different each time.
+So you start with a note and then follow the link through a series of notes.
+Depending on the number of links in the note, the pathway can be different each time.
 It is hard to appreciate the non-linearity of this sort of ’link walking’, until you see your notes as a graph.

-The denser collections at the centre are index pages that contain more links that regular notes.
+The denser collections at the centre are due to index pages which contain more links than my regular notes1.

-This sort of non-linearity lets me make connections between seemingly unrelated ideas, and lets the strict boundaries between subjects and disciplines, fuzzy.
+This sort of non-linearity lets me make connections between seemingly unrelated ideas, and turns the strict boundaries between subjects and disciplines into fuzzy areas where new ideas are born.

 Building a Zettelkasten

-Unlike my regular note-taking method which relies on speed, working on a Zettelkasten is a much more sedate and thoughtful process, and one that can actually benefit from slowing down.
+Unlike my regular note-taking method which relies on speed, working on a Zettelkasten is a much more sedate and thoughtful process, so there is no reason this simple method would not work.

-Here is a folder containing my notes.
-I am using the file explorer to search through them and a text editor to open and edit a note.
+Here is a folder containing my clippings.
+I am using a file explorer to search through them and a text editor to open and edit a note.

 What I’ve learnt so far is that writing in the Zettelkasten requires me to commit to it.
 It isn’t a fire and forget system like my other note taking system, which now lives in nervous proximity to my newly created Zettelkasten folder.

-This commitment is reflected in how much longer it takes to create a note now.
+The commitment it requires is reflected in how much longer it takes to create a note now.
 Mostly because I write and then rewite until I think I am being articulate enough for future me.
 It takes effort, and it is also oddly, fun.

 I’ll write again in a year or so and let you know if it stuck.